Kate Berlant: Poog podcast

 In November 2020, Berlant and fellow comedian Jacqueline Novak launched Poog, a comedic wellness podcast under iHeartRadio's Big Money Players network.
 The show satirized the wellness industry as the duo explored "various products and practices, consulting experts and questioning their own pursuits of health and happiness".
 Poog amassed a cult following and aired more than 200 episodes before concluding on October 15, 2024, with a final episode titled Goodbye Poog, marking the end of their contract with iHeartRadio.
 Subsequently, on October 22, 2024, Berlant and Novak debuted a new independently produced and self-titled podcast, Berlant & Novak.
 This venture continues their comedic exploration of wellness themes, offering subscribers access to video episodes and bonus content.
+In April 2026, Berlant and Novak acquired the distribution rights to Poog and relaunched the podcast under its original title.
+The podcast remains independently produced.